 • The complete title of the article;

-• All contributing authors’ full names, complete affiliation information, full contact data (telephone and e-mail address);
+• All contributing authors’ full names, complete affiliation information (if applicable), and email addresses;

 • A brief running title of no more than 45 characters, including spaces;